Home » Recipes » Canning and Preserving Recipes » Easy Basic Salsa Recipe for Canning

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Tomatoes (I prefer Roma (or paste) tomatoes for salsa, but you can use any variety that you grow or purchase)
+• Tomatoes – I prefer Roma tomatoes, also called plum or paste tomatoes, for salsa, but you can use any variety that you grow or purchase.

-• Onions, Green Bell Pepper, Jalapeno Peppers, Garlic (typical salsa ingredients)
+• Onions, Green Bell Pepper, Jalapeno Peppers, Garlic – All typical salsa ingredients.

-• Pickling Salt (used for clarity in the finished product – table salts can cause cloudiness)
+• Pickling Salt – It’s a very pure salt that’s used for clarity in the finished product; table salts can cause cloudiness.

-• Fresh Parsley and Fresh Cilantro (you can use all parsley or all cilantro)
+• Fresh Parsley and Fresh Cilantro – You can use all parsley or all cilantro if you like.

-1. Before you start, get everything you need together.
+1. Before you start the canning process, get everything you need together.
 All your jars, lids, kitchen towels, produce, knives, water bath canner, funnel.
 Everything.
-It’s so much easier than having to run around looking for something while you’re in the middle of a canning session.
+It’s so much easier than running around looking for something while you’re in the middle of a canning session.

 Prepare the Jars and Lids